sisinflab/elliot/docs/source/guide/config.rst

 where *parameter_0* and *parameter_1* are metric-specific parameters of any kind.

-For further details about the available metrics, please see the corresponding section **XXX**.
+For further details about the available metrics, please see the corresponding :ref:`section<Metrics>`.

 Finally, Elliot enables the computation of paired statistical hypothesis tests, namely, *Wilcoxon*, and *Student's paired t-tests*.